heykayla/my-writing/Tutorials/dev.to_tutorial.md

 ## 2. Customize your DEV account

-Now that you've created a DEV account, it's time to customize your profile, choose tags to follow, and more.
+Now that you've created a DEV account, it's time to build your profile, choose tags and people to follow, and more.

 ### 2.1 Choose tags to follow

-DEV will ask you to choose **tags** to follow.
-Tags are written with the hashtag symbol (#) followed by a keyword; tags represent a topic related to a post.
+DEV will ask you to choose **tags** to follow (e.g., #python).
+Tags are written with the hashtag symbol (#) followed by a keyword; they represent a topic related to a post.
 Choosing tags will customize your feed by showing posts that use the tag you follow.

 You can choose all that apply and click **Continue** to proceed forward.